-I stress that despite this refusal, you are further accommodated in a way where you may continue to seek renewal of the inshore licences issued to you (lobster 111730, herring 104566, and swordfish 109011) on a yearly basis, so long as the fisheries are not closed for conservation purposes and you continue to meet all other eligibility requirements.
-Continuing to renew the licences will allow you to recommend to the Minister of Fisheries, Oceans and the Canadian Coast Guard to issue a replacement licence to an eligible fisher and to access a significant amount of capital via private commercial transaction while exiting the fishery.
+Furthermore, your request is inconsistent with DFO's underlying fisheries management policy objectives.
+Despite this refusal, you are further accommodated in that you may continue to seek renewal of the licences issued to you (herring 104562, mackerel 106162, and lobster 111129) on a yearly basis, so long as the fisheries are not closed for conservation purposes.
+Continuing to renew the licences will allow you to recommend to the Minister to issue a replacement licence to an eligible fisher, and to access a significant amount of capital via private commercial transaction while exiting the fishery.
 In my view, this is the best available option that is consistent with the fisheries management regime in place.
-Finally, I note that the scallop licences issued to you are not subject to the owner-operator policy and you may continue to exploit those without MSO authorizations.

-[109] Turning to the other documentation in the record, the Memorandum submits two options for the DM's consideration: (a) granting the Applicant's appeal and authorizing a further MSO; and (b) denying the appeal and refusing a further MSO.
+[105] Turning to the other documentation in the record, the Memorandum submits two options for the DM's consideration: (a) granting the Applicant's appeal and authorizing a further MSO; and (b) denying the appeal and refusing a further MSO.
 The Memorandum recommends the latter option and expresses the opinion that authorizing a further MSO would be contrary to the underlying objective of subsection 19(2) of the Atlantic Regulations and DFO policy to ensure that independent owner-operators are personally participating in and benefiting from commercial fishing in the inshore sector.

-[110] Immediately before setting out these options and the resulting recommendation, the Memorandum states that these two options had been identified and comprehensively analysed by DFO (in the Rationale) and that, despite DFO's view that the Applicant's asserted Charter-protected right is not engaged, DFO's analysis included the proportionate balancing that would have been required if that protected right had been engaged.
-Consistent with that description, the Rationale states that, despite the views of DFO that a decision to deny the further use of an MSO likely would not engage the Applicant's subsection 15(1) right, as a matter of precaution DFO will conduct the Charter balancing.
+[106] Immediately before setting out these options and the resulting recommendation, the Memorandum states that these two options had been identified and comprehensively analysed by DFO (in the Rationale) and that, despite DFO's view that the Applicant's asserted Charter-protected right is not engaged, DFO's analysis included the proportionate balancing that would have been required if that protected right had been engaged.
+Consistent with that description, the Rationale states that, despite the views of DFO that a decision to deny the further use of an MSO would not engage the Applicant's subsection 15(1) right, as a matter of precaution DFO will conduct the Charter balancing.
 That exercise then ensues in a section entitled "The proportionate balancing".

-[111] I read these portions of the Rationale and the Memorandum documents as having led to the DM's conclusion, as set out in the Decision Letter, that the appropriate result was to choose the recommended option refusing to provide the Applicant with a further MSO authorization.
+[107] I read these portions of the Rationale and the Memorandum documents as having led to the DM's conclusion, as set out in the Decision Letter, that the appropriate result was to choose the recommended option refusing to provide the Applicant with a further MSO authorization.
 As such, I am satisfied that such content forms part of the reasons for the Decision.

-[112] The substance of the balancing exercise is found in the Rationale, which commences with the following statement of relevant principles:
+[108] The substance of the balancing exercise is found in the Rationale, which commences with the following statement of relevant principles:

-A decision in this case, assuming that the Charter right raised is engaged, should be considered reasonable if the decision reflects a proportionate balancing of the Charter equality right with the underlying objectives of the applicable fisheries management regime.
-This requires decision makers to determine the impacts of the decision on Mr. Robinson's alleged Charter protected rights, and attempt to balance those impacts or minimize them in regards to the objectives sought to be achieved under the fisheries management regime at issue.
-If there is an option available that would have less impact on the Charter protected right of Mr. Robinson and that would not undermine the underlying objectives of the regime, that option will be the reasonable decision to make.
+In case it would be found that the Charter right raised is engaged, a decision should be considered reasonable if the decision reflects a proportionate balancing of the Charter equality right with the underlying objectives of the applicable fisheries management regime.
+This requires the decision maker to determine the impacts of the decision on Mr. Mombourquette's alleged Charter protected rights, and attempt to balance those impacts or minimize them in regards to the objectives sought to be achieved under the fisheries management regime at issue.
+If there is an option available that would have less impact on the Charter protected right of Mr. Mombourquette and that would not undermine the underlying objectives of the regime, that option will be the reasonable decision to make.

-[113] I find no flaw in this statement of principles that should guide the proportionate balancing.
+[109] I find no flaw in this statement of principles that should guide the proportionate balancing.